-Our Board of Directors currently consists of 19 board members.
+Our Board of Directors currently consists of 11 board members.
 A portion of our board is made up of residents of our communities and individuals who have used our home buying services.
-Board leadership includes the President, Vice President, Treasurer, and Secretary.
+Board leadership includes the President, Vice President, and Treasurer.

 Visit our Donate page to learn about the different ways you can give – online, via check or by giving a gift of stock.

 We serve the city of Charlottesville and the counties of Albemarle, Greene, Fluvanna, Louisa, and Nelson.

 You can download and complete the intake form and email it to email@example.com or mail it to 682 Berkmar Circle, Charlottesville, Virginia 22901.

 After completing a housing counseling session, a counselor will help you decide if our Down Payment Program is a good fit for you and they will assist you in completing the application.